Skip to content

-Cost of Living in Cambodia for English Teachers (2025 Guide)
+Cost of Living in Cambodia for English Teachers (2026 Guide)

 How Much Does It Cost to Live in Cambodia as an English Teacher?

-You wake up to the same job, same bills, same feeling of “there’s got to be more than this.”
+Still stuck in a routine that's bleeding your wallet dry?
+You wake up to the same job, same bills, same feeling of "there's got to be more than this."
 Rent keeps rising.
 Groceries eat half your paycheck.
 And when you do catch a break?
 It costs you £30 just to have a night out.

 If that's your current reality, it's time to look somewhere else.